 Exceptions to the Automatic Stay

-What bankruptcy can do is help you avoid losing your home to foreclosure, solve and stop credit card harassment, resolve any and all debt including medical bills, utility payments, automobile payments, etc. Not only will the harassing phone calls and letters in the mail stop, but you can then work on rebuilding your credit while you’re free from creditor harassment.
+What bankruptcy can do is help you avoid losing your home to foreclosure, solve and stop credit card harassment, resolve all debt, including medical bills, utility payments, automobile payments, etc. Not only will the harassing phone calls and letters in the mail stop, but you can then work on rebuilding your credit while you’re free from creditor harassment.

 The Fair Debt Collections Practices Act – What It Is and How It Works

-This act was put into place to not only protect consumers from harassment and creditor abuse, but to promote fair debt collection practices.
+This act was put into place to protect consumers from harassment and creditor abuse and promote fair debt collection practices.
 Furthermore, consumers are provided with a means of disputing debt or obtaining debt information.

 Conduct Prohibited by Creditors